What is a Settlement Agreement?

 - They are voluntary and you don’t have to accept them – i.e. the agreement must be mutual;

-- They can be offered at anytime during your employment.
+- They can be offered at any time during your employment.

-How can an agreement be reached?
+How can they be reached?

 In order for an agreement to be reached there are several things that need to happen.